caewok/fvtt-elevation-ruler/README.md

 - [Terrain Ruler](https://github.com/manuelVo/foundryvtt-terrain-ruler)
 - [Enhanced Terrain Layer](https://github.com/ironmonk88/enhanced-terrain-layer)
 - [Drag Ruler](https://github.com/manuelVo/foundryvtt-drag-ruler).
 Elevation ruler v0.6 series worked with Drag Ruler, but v0.7+ no longer supports Drag Ruler.
+- [Dynamic Active Effects](https://gitlab.com/tposney/dae).
+DAE interferes with the  active effects used by Terrain Mapper from being calculated for movement penalties in Elevation Ruler.
+The effect appears to be applied but the movement penalty when moving over the region will not be calculated correctly.
+Elevation Ruler should otherwise work with DAE.
+- Pathfinder 2e system.
+The movement penalty calculation for Terrain Mapper regions may not be correctly calculated because PF2e does not use the Foundry active effects system (and current workarounds are limited).
+Other speed calculations for tokens should work, and Elevation Ruler should otherwise work with PF2e.

 In general, modules that overwrite or extend the Ruler Class may cause the elevation ruler module to fail to display or calculate correctly.